He which testifieth these things saith, Surely I come quickly. Amen. Even so, come, Lord Jesus.Revelation 22:20(KJV)

 "Surely I come quickly," are the final words of Christ recorded in Scripture.
 This staggering statement was made three times in the final section of Revelation.
 These words of Jesus flood our heart with encouragement and assurance that His return is imminent.

-Having unveiled the final revelation of Himself through a cascade of seals, trumpets, bowls of wrath, and the terrible white-throne judgement seat for the wicked, the Lord offers the comforting assurance to His Bride of His soon return, to set up His earthly kingdom.
+Having unveiled the final revelation of Himself through a cascade of seals, trumpets, bowls of wrath, and the terrible Great White Throne judgement seat for the wicked, the Lord offers the comforting assurance to His Bride of His soon return, to set up His earthly kingdom.

-Three times in the final section of Scripture Jesus announces His return.
-"BEHOLD, I am coming quickly," we read in verse 7, "blessed is he who heeds the words of the prophecy of this book."
-In verse 12, He states, "BEHOLD, I am coming quickly, and My reward is with Me, to render to every man according to what he has done."
-And in verse 20 we once again read, "He who testifies to these things says, 'BEHOLD, I am coming quickly.'"
+Three times in the final section of Scripture, Jesus announces His return.
+I verse 7 we read: "BEHOLD, I am coming quickly, blessed is he who heeds the words of the prophecy of this book."
+In verse 12, He states: "BEHOLD, I am coming quickly, and My reward is with Me, to render to every man according to what he has done."
+And in verse 20 we once again read: "He who testifies to these things says, 'BEHOLD, I am coming quickly.'"

 "Amen!" is our rapturous reply, "Come, Lord Jesus."